stackotter/swift-bundler/README.md

 ### Developing with Xcode

-If you want to use xcode as your IDE, run the following command in the package's root directory.
+Run the `generate-xcode-support` command if you want to use Xcode as your IDE.
 This command only needs to be run once unless you delete the `.swiftpm` directory.

 ```sh
 # Creates the files necessary to get xcode to run the package as an app
 swift bundler generate-xcode-support
 ```

+## Contributing

+Contributions of all kinds are very welcome!
+Just make sure to check out [the contributing guidelines](CONTRIBUTING.md) before getting started.

 To open the package in Xcode, just run `open Package.swift`, or use Finder to open `Package.swift` with Xcode.

 ## Configuration

 Swift Bundler's configuration is stored in the `Bundler.toml` file in the root directory of the package.
-Below is an example configuration containing all fields;
+Below is an example configuration containing all fields:

 ```toml
 [apps.HelloWorld]